dsrhaslab/lazyfs/README.md

 ## Running and Injecting faults

-**LazyFS** uses a toml configuration file to setup the cache and a named pipe to append fault commands:
+**LazyFS** uses a toml configuration file to set up the cache and a named pipe to append fault commands:

 ```bash
 # lazyfs/config/default.toml